keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Multi-Region Deployments are the same as Multi-AZ Deployments, except the failover exists at the level of regions instead of AZ.
 This mitigates the chance of a crisis further, but is more expensive than having a Multi-AZ failover strategy.

+ElastiCache provides managed Memcached and Redis caches.
+Caches are in-memory data stores with low latency.
+They are typically used in tandem with other databases like RDS.
+This is because the main purpose is to help reduce load off of independent database applications for read intensive workloads.

+DyanmoDB is a fully managed and highly available NoSQL database service with replication across 3 AZs.
+It scales to massive workloads and can perform millions of requests per second, can have trillions of rows, and 100s of TB of storage.
+It has single-digit millisecond latency and is integrated with IAM for security, authorization, and administration.

+DynamoDB Accelerator (DAX) is a fully managed in-memory cache for DynamoDB.
+DAX is a superior memory store cache for DynamoDB as compared to ElastiCache.
+DAX is a 10x performance improvement, offering microsecond latency compared to the normal single digit milisecond latency.

 --------
 **Rekognition** is used to find objects, people, text, scenes in images and videos using Machine Learning.
 It can do facial analysis and facial search to do user verification and people counting.